Go to JKU Homepage

 POLYMERIC MATERIALS & POLYMER SCIENCE FOR SUSTAINABLE DEVELOPMENT TECHNOLOGIES Johannes Kepler University Linz (A), March 2010

-In that sense, academic research projects are means rather than ends, serving the prime purpose of personal professional development.“
+In that sense, academic research projects are a means rather than an end, serving the prime purpose of personal professional growth and development.“